roryl/lucee-book/creating_custom_tags.md

 Lucee will pass a *reference* to the variables scope of the .cfm template which is calling the custom tag.
 This allows the custom tag to inject data into the script which is using the custom tag, that the script may use.

 ###onStartTag return value (boolean)
 onStartTag() should return a true or false, which controls if the body of the tag should be executed.
-This is useful for tags which do not have bodies `<cf_nobody>`
+This is useful for tags which do not have bodies `<cf_nobody>`, or for when the custom tag needs to skip the body based on the values of the attributes or some other need.

+##Handling the End Tag